openzfs/openzfs-docs/docs/msg/ZFS-8000-9P/index.rst

 ::

-   # zpool replace test c0t0d0
+   # zpool replace test sda

-This assumes that the original device at 'c0t0d0' has been replaced with a new device under the same path, and will be replaced appropriately.
+This assumes that the original device at 'sda' has been replaced with a new device under the same path, and will be replaced appropriately.